Call for Subject Matter Experts

 What We Mean by "SME"

-Why AGSI Engages SMEs
+Why We Engage SMEs

 As the industry evolves, certification will either reflect reality or drift toward abstraction.
+We engage the industry to prevent the latter.

-- Certification reflects real-world decision-making
+- Certification reflects real-world decision-making, not obscure trivia.

 Participation Is: